betsyferronato/Employee-Manual/index.md

 Dental insurance coverage will begin on the first day of the subsequent month in which employees are hired (i.e., hire date 06/15 - Insurance coverage will begin 07/01).

-Open enrollment for dental insurance is May 1 - May 31 of each year.
+Open enrollment for dental insurance is November of each year, with coverage beginning December 1st.

-##Principal 401(k)
+##Vanguard 401(k)

-COS staff who work at least 1,000 hours per year are eligible to participate in the company’s 401(k) plan.
+COS full-time regular, and part-time regular employees are immediately eligible to participate in the company's 401(k) plan.
 COS will offer a matching contribution of 100% up to 3% of pay and then another 50% up to 5% of pay (the full match will be 4% if participants elect to defer 5%).
-Employees are eligible for enrollment and immediate participation.

-New hires must notify the Office Manager via e-mail of their elective deferral contribution rate and whether their contributions are Elective Deferral (pre-tax) or Roth (taxed).
-Employees are able to modify their elective deferral rate at any time.
-If employees make changes to their contribution rates, they are to notify the Office Manager immediately via email as it impacts payroll.
+Employees are able to modify their elective deferral rate at any time on the Vanguard employee portal.
 Employees may choose to participate in the plan at anytime or to withdraw their participation from the plan at anytime.

 ##Long-Term Disability